jimthoburn/picture-gallery/README.markdown

 - [ ] The gallery can be hosted anywhere and kept private, if desired

 Developer experience
-- [x] The application’s logic is easy to understand and reason about (thanks, XState!)
+- [x] The application’s logic is easy to understand and reason about (thanks to [XState](https://xstate.js.org/)!)
 - [ ] New features can be added with confidence that things won’t break
 - [ ] The code is easy to read
+- [ ] The app can be ported to another framework without too much rework

 ## How to create a gallery